vimc/db2-prototypes/2022-04-04_impact_without_double_counting/README.md

 This import creates impact_cluster_* tables.
 This runs the bootstrapping to get percentiles.
 This import is copied and modified from annex-import 2022-02-26_vimc_6036_paper_3rd_unique_data_sets_without_double_counting

+Note I manually updated the password for DB used in R/db.R for period of running.
+If re-running you will have to work out how to resolve this from the vault or do the manual change again

 ## Notes from annex-import

 ## Paper 3rd datasets without double counting import